rahmanshaber/corebox/README.md

 * Also add the app in AUR.
 * Some of the apps has old code,so they have some issue in them.Please review the code and help us fix them.
 * See the "HelpUs" page in Help app for more problems.

+###Feedback
+* We need your feedback to improve the CoreBox.Send us your feedback through email or github
+* rahmanshaber@gmail.com
+* s96mini.cube@yahoo.com